aispectabundly/MyTravelMap/README.md

 ## Features
 1. Add cities with three different categories: cities lived in, cities visited and cities you wish to visit.
+2. Delete all or a specific city.
-2. Save the map data in the browser's local storage
+3. Save the map data in the browser's local storage
-3. Load the saved map data on page reload
+4. Load the saved map data on page reload

 ## Technologies Used
 - HTML